tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 There are many benefits to strict blocking.
 For example, there is no good reason one should want to connect _at all_ to any of the sites present in any one of the malware domain lists.
 Strict blocking will prevent this from happening.

 I expect the need to disable strict blocking to be rather uncommon.

+Keep in mind that when the above warning occurs, it doesn't necessarily mean the site is "malicious", it just mean that there is a matching filter in the selected filter lists.